Chords for Croatian Folk Songs

 lipota tvoja me opaja.

-photo by Zdravka Culig
+Croatian litoral, photo by Zdravka Culig

-Tamburaski zbor "Kluba uciteljica" (Tamburitza orchestra of Women's Professor's Club, Vrbnik, island of Krk), source: Prof. Mira Katunar, Vrbnik - grad "popi i mestric", Vrbnicki Vidici, p 16, 2006, Vrbnik (photo around 1900?)
+source: Prof. Mira Katunar, Vrbnik - grad "popi i mestric", Vrbnički Vidici, p 16, 2006, Vrbnik (photo around 1900?)

 VILA VELEBITA